 To maximise differentiation between transect sites and reduce the dimensionality of the data, habitat composition percentages were transformed using a principal component analysis.
 Finally, the two components were included, explaining the largest proportion of the variance as covariates in the distance sampling model.
 Due to the large number of surveys, a fixed effects meta-analysis approach was used to ascertain the significance of the covariates.
 A covariate was determined to significantly affect detectability if its effect was consistent over different surveys, and to significantly affect abundance if its effect was either consistent over surveys or variable but according to the seasons.
 In each survey, the Akaike Information Criterion (AIC) was used to determine whether the detection process was better approximated by a half-normal, a negative exponential, a hazard-rate, or a uniform distribution function.

 Next, a generalised additive model (GAM) was used to determine whether B. latro densities varied significantly (i) over the years, (ii) over the yearly cycle, and (iii) over the lunar cycle.
 Models were fitted using the R package mgcv (Wood 2006a), and the model parsimony was assessed by comparing their AIC values.
 The phase of the moon during the survey was back calculated using the R package oce (Kelley and Richards 2015) and was defined as a continuous variable from zero to one with both extremes corresponding to new moon, 1/4 for first quarter, 1/2 for full moon, and 3/4 for last quarter (Meeus 1982).

-Similarly for B. latro relative abundances, a GAM was used to quantify the relative effect of the aforementioned variables on the counts of both male and female individuals.
-As it is plausible that environmental factors interact with habitat requirements, the tensor product interaction between day of the year and distance from shore was included in the model (Wood 2006b).
+Similarly, to analyse abundance patterns at a finer spatial and temporal scale, we used a set of GAM was used to quantify the relative effect of the aforementioned variables on the counts of both male and female individuals.
+This was possible because initial analysis indicated that crab detectability did not change over time and was not influenced by habitat composition (see Results) and consequently direct counts provide an accurate index of crab abundance.
+As it is plausible that environmental factors interact with habitat requirements, the tensor product interaction between day of the year and distance from shore was included in the model.

 Sex ratio and sizes